tuzi123/Birth-Certificates-on-FHIR/markdown doc/manual - iHealth.md

 If docker is running in the Virtual Machine ,the IP need to be found and website can be accessed at: *http://IP:8088/*.
 FHIR server can be accessed at: *http://IP:8080/*.
 Otherwise, the website can be accessed at: *http://localhost:8088/*.
 FHIR server can be accessed at: *http://localhost:8080/*.
 Please choose the correct URLs to access the website and FHIR server.
 Please replace the URLs in the following instructions according to docker container IP address.
+The URL in ./project/web/populateForm.js at line 11, it is the only place that the hard coded FHIR IP address is used.
+1

 ### Instructions
 ```docker-compose up``` can be run at either root directory or Final Delivery (directory).
 1. Download the Final Delivery folder